FK FAP

 FK FAP (Serbian Cyrillic: ФК ФАП) is a football club based in Priboj, Serbia.
 The name comes from Fabrika Automobila Priboj, or shortened FAP, which is a largest Serbian automotive manufacturer of trucks and buses founded in 1953.
-Therefore the team carries the nickname Kamiondžije which basically means Truckers.
+The team currently play in Serbian First League, the second tier of Serbian football.
+Therefore, the team carries the nickname Kamiondžije which basically means Truckers.

 Before FK FAP (1919–1954)

 In 1919, a 50-year-old Czech doctor Bogoslav Šiler arrived to Priboj.
 As he was walking by the Lim river he has seen a group of boys playing with a ball made out of rags.
 He automatically had an idea to organize a Sports Society, and in 1922 Sports Society "Lim was formed.
 It had a football and music section.
 The playgrounds were built by people of Priboj, as a donation to the society.

 According to the memory of Serbian Orthodox priest, Vasilije Petrović, and local retiree, Rasim Hasanagić, the first real ball was brought in Priboj by Aleksandar Nikolić, Branko Stikić and Mikan Mićević who were at the time the students in Sarajevo.

-First game was played on August 18, 1922 against FK Polimlje and it ended in a 0–0 draw.
+First game was played on August 18, 1922, against FK Polimlje and it ended in a 0–0 draw.

 FK Lim fielded the following players: